 - Thorough preparation and organization of documents and evidence

-- Spiritual or ritual practices that help you stay calm and focused
+- Spiritual or ritual practices that help you stay calm, focused, and ethically grounded

 - Self-care routines to manage stress and preserve your wellbeing